plasmodic/ecto/doc/source/overview/cells.rst

 The real implementation uses `SFINAE`_ to enable optional implementation of the interface functions.
-The macro :cmacro:`ECTO_CELL` also constructs python bindings for your cell, and generates RST formated doc strings from the static declaration parameter and io functions.
+The macro :c:macro:`ECTO_CELL` also constructs python bindings for your cell, and generates RST formated doc strings from the static declaration parameter and io functions.